 The big 2013 needs consisted of: (4) offensive lineman, (2) tight ends, (4) linebackers, (2) running backs, (2) cornerbacks, (3) defensive linemen, (1) safety, (2) receivers and (1) quarterback.

-With just over a handful of spots remaining, where are the Frogs biggest needs at the moment?
+It's likely six spots now remain, so where are the Frogs biggest needs at the moment?
 HFB.com takes a look at each position.